 Manulife Financial in Focus

 Manulife Financial (MFC) is headquartered in Toronto, and is in the Finance sector.
-The stock has seen a price change of 18.67% since the start of the year.
-The financial services company is paying out a dividend of $0.19 per share at the moment, with a dividend yield of 4.52% compared to the Insurance - Life Insurance industry's yield of 0.69% and the S&P 500's yield of 1.96%.
+The stock has seen a price change of 30.66% since the start of the year.
+The financial services company is currently shelling out a dividend of $0.19 per share, with a dividend yield of 4.03%.
+This compares to the Insurance - Life Insurance industry's yield of 0.72% and the S&P 500's yield of 1.89%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.76 is up 7.6% from last year.
-In the past five-year period, Manulife Financial has increased its dividend 4 times on a year-over-year basis for an average annual increase of 8.74%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Manulife's current payout ratio is 36%, meaning it paid out 36% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.75 is up 6.2% from last year.
+In the past five-year period, Manulife Financial has increased its dividend 4 times on a year-over-year basis for an average annual increase of 9.08%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Manulife's current payout ratio is 35%, meaning it paid out 35% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, MFC expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.19 per share, representing a year-over-year earnings growth rate of 3.79%.
+MFC is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $2.19 per share, which represents a year-over-year growth rate of 3.79%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, MFC is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+That said, they can take comfort from the fact that MFC is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report